davemckain/jacomax/README.md

 ### Building from source

-Jacomax now uses Git for version control.
-The central git repository can be found at https://github.com/davemckain/jacomax.
+Jacomax uses Git for version control.
+It is hosted on GitHub at https://github.com/davemckain/jacomax.

 Jacomax uses Apache Maven for project build and management, so you will first need to